10-Step Guide to Building Your Own Home

 The Takeaway

-Building your own home will allow you maximum flexibility in terms of your choices of everything from floorplan to finishes.
-But it is a complex process and you’ll want to take it step by step, with careful consideration of your budget and how you plan to finance what you build.
+Building your own home will allow you maximum flexibility in terms of your choices of everything from floor plan to finishes.
+But it is a complex process that you’ll want to take step by step, carefully considering your budget and how you plan to finance what you build.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.